microprediction/timemachines/CONTRIBUTE.md

 This will create a stream like [airport short term parking](https://www.microprediction.org/stream_dashboard.html?stream=airport-ewr-short-term_parking_a_b_c) and a bunch of hungry time-series algorithms will come to it.
 The remainder of this note deals only with skater creation.

-## One creating a skater function ...
+## On creating a skater function ...

    - Read the [README](https://github.com/microprediction/timemachines) to understand what a skater is and what it is not.
 The good news is that a skater is merely a function.
 The bad news is that the function must accomodate a few conventions.